Antvirf/aws-app-runner-scale-test/README.md

 ## Load tests

 Load tests will be done with [K6](https://github.com/grafana/k6), and monitored with Cloud Watch.
-The load test script is [here](./loadtests/main.js).
+The load test script is [here](./loadtests/main.js), though it is updated manually between test runs.

-Test specifics WIP
+Testing config:
+- Minimum instances: 1
+- Maximum instances: 1 (single instance), 5 (multi-instance)
+- Concurrency: 1
+- vCPU: 1
+- Memory: 2 GB

+Test loads range from 50 to 900 RPS.
+Maximum load for 1 container is somewhere between 100-150 RPS.
+Maximum load for 5 containers is approx. 600 RPS.

 ## Results

-WIP
+See the [analysis](./loadtests/analysis.ipynb) Jupyter Notebook for results.

+With instantaneous max load, App Runner seems to be able to scale from 0 to 5 instances within 1 minute, though there are some performance hiccups later on that will need to be investigated further.